ryanw-mobile/OctoMeter/README.md

   refresh.
 * Browse available Octopus Energy tariffs.

-This is a fully functional app that I developed for myself. **I use it every day** to monitor energy consumption and save money.
+This is a fully functional app that I developed for myself. **I use it every day** and my energy expenses have reduced by more than 50%.
 For this reason, the app was intentionally built to reach production-level quality as much as possible.

 * While it should technically work for some other Octopus Energy customers, I do not have enough